 Don’t leave holes in your employment history, even if you did quit the work-force to be a carer/mother/father/volunteer or to get more education.
 These are all added value and skills that have made you into the person you are today so shouldn’t be over-looked – they should be marketed.

 Maybe you can even give them titles – supervising other volunteers could be a « project manager » Tracking down best possible doctors and medical care could have made you a « researcher » and if you were in charge of paying all bills and insurances etc this could have made you « financial manager ».

 One of the best examples of this is a friend of mine who printed a business card with the letters DHA after her name.
 Everybody who received the card was greatly impressed and many hardly dared ask her what the letters stood for – maybe it was some sort of degree she’d earned or a position they’d never heard of and so they didn’t want to appear ignorant..

 She was in fact a full-time mother in charge of her house-hold..she was therefore of course Director of Home Affairs…!

 Today’s CV has also to be an online one

-By creating this profile you are also showing you are up to date, which will in turn help the employer not to be anxious that as an older worker you are going to be tech-hip enough and able to work your way around online.
-Do also make sure you include a good photo on your profile showing you’re energetic and positive.
-Potential employers could be worried you won’t have enough stamina for the job.
+By creating this profile you are also showing you are up to date, which will in turn help the employer not to be anxious that as an older worker you are going to be tech-hip enough and able to work effortlessly online.
+Do also make sure you include a good photo on your profile showing an energetic and positive image of yourself.
+You want to re-assure potential employers you will have enough stamina for the job.

 Your profile will help make you visible in today’s world.
-Through this you will be able to network with like-minded people from your profession and also find job opportunities – some which could even land straight in your Inbox as Linkedin profiles are constantly being scanned for potential employees.
+Through this you’ll also be able to network with like-minded people from your profession and also seek out job opportunities, some of which could even land straight in your Inbox as Linkedin profiles are constantly being scanned for potential fits.